KuyaLoy/Javascript-Fancy-Counter/README.md

 # Javascript-Fancy-Counter
-Fancy Counter built in simple HTML, CSS and Javascript
+Fancy Counter built with simple HTML, CSS and Javascript